-On June 23, Prime Minister Boris Johnson announced plans to ease lockdown restrictions, including the reopening of pubs, restaurants, and hairdressers from July 4 onwards.
+On Feb.
+22, Prime Minister Boris Johnson announced a roadmap for England to ease lockdown restrictions, including a four-step plan that aims to have restrictions lifted by June 21.
 While this is great news to many, for some it's a little daunting.
-The new "normal" of staying home, controlling the virus, and saving lives has become ingrained in our consciousness for almost three months now, and dealing with re-entry anxiety as lockdown eases is likely to become an issue for many across the UK.
+The new "normal" of staying home, controlling the virus, and saving lives has become ingrained in our consciousness for almost a year now, and dealing with re-entry anxiety when lockdown eases is likely to become an issue for many across the UK.

 Describing the effects of "re-entry anxiety," consultant psychologist Marc Hekster told The Independent: "It's the fear of the unknown and the loss of this period of safety created by the enforced lockdown into our homes."
 He continued: "Lockdown has created an artificial sense of security about the world.
 We have been protected from the virus and perhaps also protected from complicated family circumstances, family conflicts, and other external issues."

-So, if you're experiencing re-entry anxiety, what can you do to combat it?
-Psychologist and cognitive behaviour therapist Vickie Norris, who specialises in anxiety, tells me that while it's going to be "challenging" to "face other people in the outside world," there are plenty of coping mechanisms to try if you're feeling especially worried.
-Here are five from Norris to get you started.
+So, if you're worried about experiencing re-entry anxiety, what can you do to combat it?
+Psychologist and cognitive behaviour therapist Vickie Norris, who specialises in anxiety, tells me that while it's going to be "challenging" to "face other people in the outside world," there are plenty of coping mechanisms to try if you're feeling especially worried when restrictions eventually ease.
+Here are five from Norris that may help when the time comes to re-enter society.

 1. Take it steady, don't take too much on too soon.
 Whether that's going back to work or venturing out to non-essential shops, taking it one step at a time is better than overwhelming yourself all at once.